rcosta358/aguda-rs/aguda-M2.md

 So, I decided to switch to RUSTLR, which is a Yacc-like LALR(1) parser generator that supports operator precedence and associativity.
 RUSTLR comes with a lexer generator, a parser generator and automatic AST generation.
 Because of this, I had to extend the lexer to distinguish between lexical and syntactic errors.
 Also, I was able to convert the generated AST to a more simplified version of it, to make it easier to implement its textual representation as well as for the future phases of the compiler.

-These briefly represent the limitations of RUSTLR I faced, which I was able to overcome.
+These briefly describe the challenges I faced, which I was able to overcome.